Bachelor's Programme Mechanical Engineering - Management

 - Info folder (German)

-This interdisciplinary course imparts engineering, mathematical, socioscientific, economic and IT knowledge, so that students are able to model, simulate and design systems from different perspectives.
-To be able to meet variable requirements, industrial engineers must have hands-on professional scientific knowledge and methodological skills.
-On the one hand, the design, optimisation and implementation of operational processes in terms of business production of goods and services are required; on the other, monitoring by a qualified individual of the constantly changing competitive environment, particularly the technology-dominated markets, is needed to identify new challenges early and use them for a company's benefit.
+The degree programme imparts interdisciplinary engineering, mathematical, social and economic knowledge in order to be able to model, simulate and design systems from different perspectives.
+In order to meet the variable requirements, the industrial engineer needs a scientifically sound and application-oriented technical and methodological knowledge.
+On the one hand, the design, optimisation and implementation of operational processes in the sense of an economic production of goods and services is required.
+On the other hand, qualified monitoring of the constantly changing competitive conditions is also required in order to recognise new challenges early on and to use them for companies.